Early Education Center Site Supervisor

 - Ensure the center's physical facilities comply with local, state and federal laws and are a safe and appropriate environment for children

 - Ensure facilities upkeep, in collaboration with maintenance staff

 - Monitors the inventory of site materials, supplies, and equipment; approves orders and tracks maintenance budget

-- Evaluates and purchases equipment and supplies for the center or approves requests to purchase materials and equipment
+- Manages within a budget the purchase of equipment and supplies for the center or approves requests to purchase materials and equipment

 - Supervise maintenance workers